by Harley Nott

 You have your own little cottage with your own private entrance, all to yourself (no other guests) set in a charming garden.

 You are served a delicious breakfast every day in “the big house” by your hosts – saving money by just needing a light snack for lunch.

 You have real “contact with the natives”.
 Your hosts, Harley and Meena while serving you breakfast, are there to chat, answer any questions about London, UK – or anything else and give you an insight into their lives.
 They also like to hear about you!

-It is excellent value for money – for 5 people it works out at £40 / US$50 per person per night.
-In January and February with low-season rates it is even cheaper!
+It is excellent value for money – for 5 people it works out at £42 / US$53 per person per night.

 Warning.
 Don’t book if you are looking for 5 star hotel-style accommodation, The Coach House is not for you.